 Please be aware that most manufacturers do not offer car mats as standard so unless you have ordered these specifically with your sales representative, these will not be included in your vehicle.

-Your driver will make a note of the delivery mileage on the delivery note but it is worth making a note of this yourself.
+Your driver will make a note of the delivery mileage on the delivery note but it is worth making a note of this yourself for your records.

-Finally, if you are happy with the vehicle, your driver will ask you a sign a delivery note.
-This may be a paper delivery note or an electronic delivery note with an electronic signature on a tablet or mobile device.
+For non-contactless deliveries, the delivery agent will ask you to sign a paper delivery note or an electronic delivery note with an electronic signature on a tablet or mobile device.

-Once the delivery note has been signed, all that’s left to do is to take your brand-new car for a spin.
+Once the delivery note has been signed, all that’s left to do is to take your brand-new vehicle lease hire for a spin.